-Ah yes, the gas station: the easiest place to buy a case of beer, a handful of scratcher tickets and medication for erectile dysfunction.
+Ah yes, the gas station: the easiest place to buy a case of beer, a handful of scratcher tickets, and medication for erectile dysfunction.

 Did something about that last sentence seem off?
 You have a good eye.
 It’s odd that medications for ED are sold outside of pharmacies, and odder still that they make promising claims about what they can do for your sex life.

-Gas station sexual enhancement products and supplements are many things, but prescription medication is not one of them.
+Over the counter sex pills and supplements are many things, but prescription medication is not one of them.

 If you’re suffering from ED, there are a lot of places you can turn for help, but the Sunoco down the street shouldn’t be one of them.
 To understand why, you just have to look at the ingredients lists.